Augusta Attorneys for Spinal Cord Injuries from Car Accidents

-The insurance company has attorneys whose job is to find ways not to pay you the money you deserve.
+The insurance company has attorneys and insurance adjusters, whose job is to find ways not to pay you the money you deserve.
 You should have a legal team beside you that can help you fight on your behalf for the compensation you need.
 If your accident was not your fault, you should not have to live with the financial results on your own.
-Our legal team will fight for the fair outcome you are entitled to.
+Our legal team will help you build a strong case and fight for the fair outcome you are entitled to.

 Contact Chris Hudson Law Group at (706) 690-4613 if you have been involved in a car accident that was caused by someone else or if you have had your spinal cord injury claim turned down by the insurance company.